LaVA-Man: Learning Visual Action Representations for Robot Manipulation: Limitations

 \boldparagraph{3D awareness.} Our model lacks explicit 3D understanding and relies solely on 2D visual cues.
 As a result, it can struggle to distinguish between objects with similar textures or appearances but differing 3D shapes or structures.
 Incorporating self-supervised learning methods that promote geometric awareness may help the model learn 3D priors and improve robustness in such cases.

 \boldparagraph{Articulated objects.} In real-world scenarios, some objects are composed of multiple rigid parts and interactable.
-However, our visual pre-training primarily focuses on rigid object manipulation and does not explicitly model any dynamics or interactions.
+However, our visual pre-training primarily focuses on rigid object manipulation and does not explicitly model object-part interactions.
 Including articulated objects with several new tasks in our OOPP dataset can potentially help capture these complex interactions.

 \boldparagraph{Blurry prediction results.} MAE-based methods are known to produce blurry reconstructions lacking high-frequency details~\cite{guptaSiamese2023, weinzaepfel2022croco, he2022vlmae}.
 Our goal image prediction also suffers from the blurry issue, as shown in Fig~\ref{fig:teaser}.
 However, our objective is not to generate high-quality images, but rather to use goal image prediction as a pretext task for learning semantic representations.
 In addition, blurriness reflects the missing of high-frequency components in the image, which often correspond to perceptual details rather than semantic contents.
 In fact, despite the perceptual blur, the preserved semantic structure in our predictions demonstrates that the model captures semantic information effectively.
 The lack of perceptual fidelity may limit interpretability for humans, and we consider this as future work.